hosseinoliabak/linux_notes/01_01_general_tutorials.md

 ### find
-The `find` command helps us to find files based on many criterias.
+The `find` command helps us to find files based on many criteria.
 Look at these:
 * `find .`
 * `find . -iname "*my*"` #not case sensitive
 * `find . -empty` #finds empty files